-US halts building of Russia-Germany pipeline
+US stops building of Russia-Germany pipeline

 It had deflected European Commission attempts to impose EU energy law on the pipe.

-Denmark, Finland, and Sweden had also granted environmental permits for Nord Stream 2 in their Baltic Sea waters.
+Denmark, Finland, and Sweden had also granted environmental permits in their Baltic Sea waters.

-And most of the 1,200km-long pipeline had already been built with a view to starting operations in mid-2020 when the US sanctions bombshell struck.
+And most of the 1,200km-long pipe had been laid when the US sanctions bombshell struck.

-For their part, Germany and Russia vowed to go ahead, setting the scene for another transatlantic clash.
+For their part, Germany and Russia vowed to go ahead anyway, setting the scene for a transatlantic drama.

 "The [German] federal government rejects such extraterritorial sanctions.
 They ... represent interference in our domestic affairs," German chancellor Angela Merkel's office said on Saturday.